 A few years ago, I remember a friend saying, “Why do I need to be flexible anyway?”.
 There are many, many reasons.
-Firstly, flexibility and mobility enables us to maintain good health by encouraging blood flow and circulation – there is limited blood flow into tense, tight muscles.
+Firstly, flexibility (When I use the word “flexibility”, I mean long, strong muscle and joint complexes combined with a significant range of movement) and mobility enables us to maintain good health by encouraging blood flow and circulation – there is limited blood flow into tense, tight muscles.
 Flexibility also means we are less likely to become injured and if we do, we will tend to heal quicker.
 Also, most of us need to work.
 For leisure, we like to travel, play sports and we all have home and family commitments.
 In short, flexibility and mobility means we will be able to keep doing what we like/need to do for as long as possible as well as avoid annoying or serious niggles, aches and pains.

 It’s not necessarily about “stretching” though, because an intense feeling of stretch in a muscle is the SNS warning us of potential danger.
 The sensation is actually the muscle trying to shorten, so not only does stretching elicit the fight or flight response, it’s also a big waste of time!
 The best way to lengthen muscles is to work with, rather than against, your nervous system and go through a few stages of preparation.
 In my class, this is described as “Vinyasa Krama” (AKA Intelligent steps towards a “goal”).

 - Release muscles naturally with soft and flowing movements as well as static postures and balances (to actively invoke a reciprocal relaxation response – see image description below).

 - Move the body part slowly into the lengthened muscle position without using force*